 About Oakley Hall Hotel

-We are proud to announce that we have been awarded an AA Silver Star Award for 2015.
-Oakley Hall Hotel is one of only 43 AA 4 Star Hotels to have received this new AA award!
+We are proud to announce that we have been awarded an AA Silver Star Award again for 2017!

 Built in 1795, Oakley Hall has a distinguished and fascinating past.
 The author Jane Austen lived in the nearby village of Steventon until she was 25, and as a friend of the Bramston family – the then owners – she was a frequent visitor to Oakley Hall and it is mentioned fondly in Austen’s letters to her sister Cassandra.
 Mrs Bramston provided the inspiration for the character Lady Bertram in her third novel, Mansfield Park, and it’s quite possible that other elements of Oakley Hall found their way into the book.